agsb/immu/arch/6502c/Notes.md

 # Notes for 6502 IMMU

+## 30/10/2023

+    Made a excursion for make a MINT-6502, good improvements on forth package using stacks at zero page indexed by X and 24 deep level.
+Extra routines for print numbers and parse for table of references.
+Good original Z80 code

+    Return to 6502toy in november 2023.
+The bios is need for forth SBC.

 ## 30/09/2023

     Made new projet [6502toy](https://github.com/agsb/6502toy/), a minimal 6502 single board computer, for use with M.I.T.C.
 Forth.